Discover more at Lindisfarne Castle

 Find out when Lindisfarne Castle is open, how to get here, the things to see and do and more.

 With plenty of places to run around and explore, there’s lots to do outside at Northumberland’s Lindisfarne Castle.
-Explore the colourful walled garden created by Arts and Crafts designer Gertrude Jekyll in the early 20th century, step further back in time to uncover the island’s industrial past at the Castle Point lime kilns and see the island's curious boat sheds.
+Explore the summer flowering walled garden created by Arts and Crafts designer Gertrude Jekyll in the early 20th century, step further back in time to uncover the island’s industrial past at the Castle Point lime kilns and see the island's curious boat sheds.

 If the kids need to run off some energy go for a walk around the castle headland where they can skim stones, watch birds and fly kites.
 With impressive views back towards the castle, the headland is great spot to stop for a picnic.